PuneetVerma07/PuneetVerma07/README.md

 ## About Me

-I am a passionate software developer with a keen interest in web development, data science, and open-source contributions.
+I am a passionate software developer with a keen interest in web development and open-source contributions.
 I enjoy solving complex problems, learning new technologies, and sharing knowledge with the community.

 - 🔭 I’m currently working on **[Build a Transcriber]**
 - 🌱 I’m currently learning **[Full-stack(MERN)]**